Losing an Erection During Sex: Reasons & Resolutions

 Kidney Diseases and Diabetes

-Chronic health conditions like diabetes and chronic kidney disease can affect your cardiovascular system and harm the nerves around your penis, potentially affecting blood flow and nerve function.
+Chronic medical conditions like diabetes and chronic kidney disease can affect your cardiovascular system and harm the nerves around your penis, potentially affecting blood flow and nerve function.

 Neurological Disorders